What is the Global Terrorism Index?

 • • Outside Afghanistan, terrorism deaths rose 4% in the rest of the world.

-• • Islamic State (IS) and its affiliates remained the world’s deadliest terrorist group in 2022 for the eighth consecutive year, with attacks in 21 countries.
+• • Islamic State (IS) and its affiliates remained the world’s deadliest terrorist group in 2022.

 • • Deaths from attacks by unknown Jihadists globally are eight times higher than in 2017, representing 32% of all terrorism deaths and 18 times higher in the Sahel.